 - By separating the means of earning money from the freedom you are pursuing, it enables pursuing goals in that under-served intersection of valuable but not profitable.
 Whether that's supporting free software, producing art or home-schooling your children, trying to fit such activities into a profitable enterprise inevitably produces uncomfortable compromises which can be avoided by removing the need to earn money.

 The last point is particularly compelling if you have strong ethical/political/economic beliefs that would benefit from the leverage of financial independence.
-I'd like to see more independent people in general though, regardless of their personal beliefs, so I'll save the more contentious topics for a separate post.

 What about inflation?
 Inflation is essentially negative growth, so you can subtract it from the return rate and then keep the rest of the calculations in today-dollars.
 5% seems to be a reasonable estimate of average inflation-adjusted returns on stocks based on recent decades, but see below for better models.